Gd-godz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script 7-everybody, adds execute permission to owner, group owner and other users for the file hello This script 8-James_Bond gives zero permission to owneer and group, but grants all permissions to other users This script 9-John_Doe changes the mode of file hello
+This script 7-everybody, adds execute permission to owner, group owner and other users for the file hello This script 8-James_Bond gives zero permission to owneer and group, but grants all permissions to other users This script 9-John_Doe changes the mode of file hello The script 10-mirror_permissions copies the mode of olleh to hello